AbesM/SMC/content/posts/Gennaio.md

 In PZ ci dovrebbero essere le mosse per collegare i differenti possibili libri aperti.
 Considerata la situazione iniziale del teorema di EF possiamo fare qualcosa?
 Se sì cosa?

+# Bisogni
+To get the wanted result I have to fix a bunch of things:
+1. I need to understand how to attach 2 handles to the surface.
+2. I need to fix the Chern classes of the two handlebodies
+3. I need to make them overtwisted
+4. I need to fix the $d_2$ invariant,

+While I do these, can I "follow" what happens to the binding?

+# Risposte

+2. S does not change anything here, so it has to be solved with the use of moves T and U.